uswds/uswds-site/pages/documentation/migration-V3.md

     "widescreen": true
    );
    ```
-4. **Load these customizations into USWDS core.** Once you have all your project-specific settings in a single file, we'll load these customizations into the USWDS core package.
+4. **Load these customizations into USWDS core.** Once you have all your project-specific settings in a single file, we'll load these customizations into the special `uswds-core` package that powers the design system.
 We do this with a special `@use ... with` statement:

     {% raw %}
     ```scss